secretstartups/handbook/people-group/promotions-transfers/index.html.md

 Vacancies will be posted internally using the Greenhouse internal job board for at least 3 business days.
 If a role is not posted internally there must be a business case documented in the HRIS file of the team member who received the new role.
 See [Department Transfers](/handbook/people-group/promotions-transfers/#department-transfers) for additional details.

-More details can be found on the [Internal Applications](/handbook/hiring/interviewing/#internal-applicants) page and the [Letter of Adjustment (LOA)](/handbook/hiring/recruiting-framework/ces-contract-processes/#letter-of-adjustments) page.
+More details can be found on the [Internal Applications](/handbook/hiring/interviewing/#internal-applicants) page and the [Letter of Adjustment](/handbook/people-group/promotions-transfers/#letter-of-adjustment) section.

 ### Leveling Up Your Skills